INVESTIGATION NOTICE: Kaskela - GuruFocus.com

 PHILADELPHIA, Nov.
-12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating F45 Training Holdings Inc. (: FXLV) (“F45 Training”) on behalf of the company’s investors.
+12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating UserTesting, Inc. (: USER) on behalf of the company’s investors.

-In July 2021, F45 Training completed its initial public offering (“IPO”) of common stock, selling 18.75 million shares of stock to investors at $16.00 per share.
-In the calendar year following the IPO, shares of the company’s stock declined in value to trade below $5.00 per share.
+On October 11, 2022, UserTesting announced that it had agreed to be acquired by private equity firms Thoma Bravo and Sunstone Partners.
+According to the announcement, UserTesting’s stockholders are expected to be cashed out of their investment position at a price of $7.50 per share in cash, a price that is approximately 45% lower than USER’s 52-week high value.

-F45 Training shareholders are encouraged to contact Kaskela Law LLC (D. Seamus Kaskela, Esq. or Adrienne Bell, Esq.) at (484) 229 – 0750, or by email ([email protected] / [email protected]) or online at https://kaskelalaw.com/cases/f45-training-holdings-inc/, to receive additional information about this investigation and their legal rights and options.
+The investigation seeks to determine whether UserTesting’s officers and/or directors failed to maximize the buyout price for UserTesting’s stockholders, or otherwise breached their fiduciary duties in agreeing to sell the company to Thoma Bravo and Sunstone Partners.

-Kaskela Law LLC exclusively represents investors in securities fraud, corporate governance, and merger & acquisition litigation.
-For additional information about Kaskela Law LLC please visit www.kaskelalaw.com.
+UserTesting shareholders are encouraged to contact Kaskela Law LLC (Adrienne Bell, Esq.) at (484) 229 – 0750, or by email ([email protected]) or online at https://kaskelalaw.com/cases/usertesting-inc/, to receive additional information about this investigation and their legal rights and options.

 CONTACT: